Lancaster Royal Grammar School: Sport

-Boat club
+The Boat Club

 Lancaster Royal Grammar School Boat Club was founded in 1948.
 They were tenants of Lancaster John O' Gaunt Rowing Club from 1985 to 2011.
 In 2011 the Boat Club relocated to Halton Army Training Camp.

 The boat club had 15 years of national success under Tim Lucas achieving medal success in either the Schools' Head of the River Race, The National Schools Regatta or the National Rowing Championships for ten consecutive years from 1992 to 2002.
 The club also made at least the final of a national event from 1992 to 2006.
 The club has had much international success with members of the boat club rowing at a national level, including the Munich International Regatta in 2006 and the Coupe de la Jeunesse in 2006.
 His successor Peter Jago coached OL Scott Durant who was member of the Great Britain Eight that won gold in the 2016 Olympic Summer Games.
 Scott started rowing at Lancaster Royal Grammar School aged 15 with his twin brother Mason.

 In 2015, Storm Desmond devastated the boathouse, destroying many boats from the fleet.
 However, the club has since obtained a new fleet of Kanghua boats and a larger boathouse.

 Cross country club

 Although the school's main sports during the summer and winter are cricket and rugby respectively, in recent years, it is the school's cross country squad that has achieved the most recognition nationally.
-The school's rise to prominence began in the late 2000s, with several LRGS athletes being chosen to represent Lancashire at the English Schools’ Cross Country.
+The school's rise to prominence began in the late 2000s, with several LRGS athletes being chosen to represent Lancashire at the English Schools' Cross Country.
 In 2009 the school had 6 County runners.
 In 2010 LRGS won the Northern School Cross Country Championships for the first time, and repeated this feat in 2011 and 2012.
 The school also won the Stonyhurst Invitation Race in 2011 and 2012, recorded a 5th-place finish in the National Schools Cross Country Relays in 2011, and a 3rd-place finish in the Intermediate Boys English Schools Cross Country Cup in the same year.
 The club have been the National Schools Senior Fell Running Champions from 2011, with several National medalists.